Deliverability

 Recognize Trigger Words and Spam-Like Behavior

 While certain words can trigger spam filters, modern email providers use sophisticated AI and engagement tracking.
 Your sender reputation, email history, and engagement rates matter more than any single word, according to Sparkle.
-Focus on providing value and building relationships with your subscribers.
+Focus on providing value and building relationships with your prospects.
 Avoid using excessive exclamation points, all caps, or spammy phrases in your subject lines and email body.
 Write like you're speaking to a friend, not shouting at a stranger.
-Validity also advises being mindful of your language to improve your chances of reaching the inbox.

 Future Trends in Email Deliverability